webplatform/docs/apis/websocket/WebSocket/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|Provides the API for creating and managing a WebSocket connection to a server, as well as for sending and receiving data on the connection.}}
+{{Summary_Section|API object for creating and managing a WebSocket connection to a server, as well as for sending and receiving data on the connection.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No